-This specialization is designed for engineers and managers responsible for planning, developing and implementing water resources projects and programmes.
-Experience has shown that students need to have an understanding of quantitative methods, such as statistical analysis, in order to successfully complete this specialization.
+This thematic profile is designed for engineers and managers responsible for planning, developing and implementing water resources projects and programmes.
+Experience has shown that students need to have an understanding of quantitative methods, such as statistical analysis, in order to successfully complete this thematic profile.

-The degree students receive from IHE Delft is the MSc degree in Water Management with a specialization in Water Resources Management.
+The degree students receive from IHE Delft is the MSc degree in Water Management and Governance

-After completing this specialization, graduates will be able to:
+After completing the Water Management and Governance MSc programme and this thematic profile, you will be able to:

 - Describe and predict for a given water resources system the main hydrological, hydraulic, chemical and biological processes and how these processes are dynamically linked with aquatic ecosystems as well as with human activities such as land and water use and pollution;